OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 • Current working directory — Feature-specific instructions

-Example AGENTS.md for a deployment-focused project:
+Example for a deployment-focused project:

 ## Deployment Context